renatawong/renatawong.github.io/_pages/join-us.md

 If you are a foreign applicant and you fit exceptionally well into a current project at the lab, we may be able to offer you the CGU scholarship: [https://www.cgu.edu.tw/recruit_intl/Contents?nodeId=17604](https://www.cgu.edu.tw/recruit_intl/Contents?nodeId=17604).
 The part of the stipend that is provided by the advisor will be your RA salary.

-If you are a foreign applicant, you are strongly encouraged to apply for the Taiwan Scholarship Program: (https://taiwanscholarship.moe.gov.tw/web/index.aspx)[https://taiwanscholarship.moe.gov.tw/web/index.aspx].
+If you are a foreign applicant, you are strongly encouraged to apply for the Taiwan Scholarship Program: [https://taiwanscholarship.moe.gov.tw/web/index.aspx](https://taiwanscholarship.moe.gov.tw/web/index.aspx).
 Please note that recipients of this scholarship are not eligible to receive the CGU scholarship.
 Applications are accepted only in the fall semester.

+Foreign applicants may also consider applying for the Taiwan ICDF Scholarship: [https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2](https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2).

 ---